radiantearth/stac-spec/best-practices.md

 abstraction.
 A shapefile or geopackage corresponds to a collection, not a single item.
 The ideal thing to do with one of those is to serve it with [OGC API - Features](https://github.com/opengeospatial/ogcapi-features) standard.
 This allows each feature in the shapefile/geopackage to be represented online, and enables querying of the actual data.
-If that is not possible then the appropriate way to handle collection-level search is with the [OGC API - Records] standard, which is a 'brother' specification of STAC API.
+If that is not possible then the appropriate way to handle collection-level search is with the [OGC API - Records](https://github.com/opengeospatial/ogcapi-records) standard, which is a 'brother' specification of STAC API.
 Both are compliant with OGC API - Features, adding richer search capabilities to enable finding of data.

 ## Static and Dynamic Catalogs

-As mentioned in the main [Catalog overview](catalog-spec/catalog-overview.md), there are two main types of catalogs - static and dynamic.
+As mentioned in the main [overview](overview.md), there are two main types of catalogs - static and dynamic.
 This section explains each of them in more depth and shares some best practices on each.

 ### Static Catalogs